Norfolk County Council: Transportation

 Norfolk County Council is responsible for maintaining Norfolk's 10000 km road networks and bus routes.
 They often go into schools and promote road safety to students.

 Conservation

 Norfolk County Council offered grant aid for landscape conservation, submitted to the Director of Planning and Transportation.
 Many historic buildings in the county are protected by the Norfolk Historic Buildings Trust, established in 1977, which is under the guidance of the county council.
-Between 1995 and 2000, the Trust played a major role in restoring the Denver Mill site, at a cost of over £1 million.
+Similarly, the council has operated the Norfolk Museums Service since 1974.
+Between 1995 and 2000, the Trust played a major role in restoring Denver Windmill, at a cost of over £1 million.